Google Workspace vs. Microsoft 365

-Furthermore, we strongly recommend that most organizations seek out competent and certified help no matter which platform you decide to use.
+Furthermore, we strongly recommend that most organizations seek out competent, certified, and professional help no matter which platform you choose.
 Most organizations should not try this on their own (see more in our "extra note" at the end of the table below).
-At Cloud 9, we don't sell anything, and we don't charge our clients.
-All we do is help you identify the best companies for your needs out of our Supplier Portfolio.
+At Cloud 9, we don't sell solutions, we facilitate decisions.
+All we do is diagnose and prescribe in order to help you identify the best vendors for your needs from our Supplier Portfolio.
 We will help you find the right solutions, the right providers, and help you decide which is the right platform for you business.
 More importantly, we'll help decide on the best certified partner/reseller to choose whether you. decide on Microsoft or Google.

 |Word processing||Google Docs||Microsoft Word (Desktop and Online)*|